On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Introduction

 \section{Introduction}

-There has been a lot of interest recently in finitely presented algebras $A$ over a field $K$ defined by homogeneous semigroup relations, that is, semigroup algebras $K[S]$ where $S$ is a semigroup given by a finite presentation where all relations are length preserving.
-Numerous interesting semigroup algebras arise in this way, including: algebras yielding set-theoretic solutions to the Yang--Baxter equation and quadratic algebras of skew type (see for example \cite{Etingof1999, JespersBook2007, Cedo2010(3)} and \cite{Cedo2012(2), Gateva-Ivanova2003, Jespers2006}), algebras related to Young diagrams, representation theory and and algebraic combinatorics such as the Plactic and Chinese algebras (see \cite[Ch.~5]{lothaire_algebraic}, \cite{cedo_plactic, lascoux_plaxique} and \cite{Cassaigne2001, Jaszunska2011, Cedo2013}), and algebras defined by permutation relations (see \cite{Cedo2010, Cedo2010(2), Cedo2012}).
+Numerous interesting algebras arise as semigroup algebras $K[S]$, where $K$ is a field and $S$ is a homogeneous semigroup (that is, a semigroup that is defined by a presentation where all relations are length-preserving); examples include algebras yielding set-theoretic solutions to the Yang--Baxter equation and quadratic algebras of skew type (see for example \cite{Etingof1999, JespersBook2007, Cedo2010(3)} and \cite{cedo_alternatingtype, Gateva-Ivanova2003, Jespers2006}), algebras related to Young diagrams, representation theory and algebraic combinatorics such as the plactic and Chinese algebras (see \cite[Ch.~5]{lothaire_algebraic}, \cite{cedo_plactic, lascoux_plaxique} and \cite{cassaigne_chinese, jaszunska_chinese, cedo_minimal}), and algebras defined by permutation relations (see \cite{cedo_permutation, cedo_alternatingtype, cedo_abeliantype1}).
 In these examples, there are strong connections between the structure of the algebra $K[S]$ and that of the underlying semigroup $S$.
-Further motivation for studying this class comes from other important semigroups in the literature that admit homogeneous presentations, such as the hypoplactic monoid \cite{Novelli2000}, shifted Plactic monoid \cite{Serrano2010}, monoids with the same multihomogeneous growth as the Plactic monoid \cite{duchamp_plactic}, trace monoids \cite{Diekert1997}, and the positive braid monoid \cite{Birman1998, Dehornoy1999}.
+Further motivation for studying this class comes from other important semigroups in the literature that admit homogeneous presentations, such as the hypoplactic monoid \cite{novelli_hypoplactic}, shifted plactic monoid \cite{serrano_shifted}, monoids with the same multihomogeneous growth as the plactic monoid \cite{duchamp_placticgrowth}, trace monoids \cite{Diekert1997}, divisibility monoids \cite{Kuske2001}, queue monoids \cite{huschenbett_queue}, and positive braid monoids \cite{Birman1998, dehornoy_gaussiangarside}.